postgresml/postgresml/README.md

 *How far can this scale?*

-Petabyte sized Postgres deployements are [documented](https://www.computerworld.com/article/2535825/size-matters--yahoo-claims-2-petabyte-database-is-world-s-biggest--busiest.html) in production since at least 2008, and [recent patches](https://www.2ndquadrant.com/en/blog/postgresql-maximum-table-size/) have enabled working beyond exabyte and up to the yotabyte scale.
+Petabyte-sized Postgres deployments are [documented](https://www.computerworld.com/article/2535825/size-matters--yahoo-claims-2-petabyte-database-is-world-s-biggest--busiest.html) in production since at least 2008, and [recent patches](https://www.2ndquadrant.com/en/blog/postgresql-maximum-table-size/) have enabled working beyond exabyte and up to the yotabyte scale.
 Machine learning models can be horizontally scaled using standard Postgres replicas.

 *How reliable can this be?*